nyxx-discord/nyxx_docs/src/guides/migrationtoversion3.md

 creating autocomplete command options to simplify code.

 #### Other changes
-- Fixed various bugs with registering commands and its permissions.
+- Fixed various bugs with registering commands and their permissions.
 - Add ability to remove guild commands from given guild completely.
 Previously this behavior was not possible.

 ## nyxx_commander